reruo321/Java_Practice/Chapter-12/README.md

 Process has parent process and child process.
 The parent one is started from a program or a command, but the child one is from its parent.
 The situation that multiple children seem to be processed simultaneously by one CPU is called **multitasking**.
 Process is managed by these states.

-1. Create: Process is being created.
+1. **Create**: Process is being created.
-2. Running: Process is being run onto the CPU, running instructions.
+2. **Running**: Process is being run onto the CPU, running instructions.
-3. Ready: Process is ready for CPU allocation, not using CPU now.
+3. **Ready**: Process is ready for CPU allocation, not using CPU now.
-4. Waiting: Process is waiting for certain events such as I/O completion or signal receiving.
+4. **Waiting**: Process is waiting for certain events such as I/O completion or signal receiving.
-5. Terminated: Process execution is terminated.
+5. **Terminated**: Process execution is terminated.

 The process has changed its state by dispatch, block, and wakeup.

-6. Dispatch: Process becomes ready → running.
+6. **Dispatch**: Process becomes ready → running.
 The state that the first process on the ready queue occupies a CPU.
-7. Block: Process cannot carry on without an external change in state or event occurring, so it returns its CPU by itself and becomes waiting state.
+7. **Block**: Process cannot carry on without an external change in state or event occurring, so it returns its CPU by itself and becomes waiting state.
-8. Wakeup: Process becomes waiting → ready when certain event like I/O task termination or signal receiving arises.
+8. **Wakeup**: Process becomes waiting → ready when certain event like I/O task termination or signal receiving arises.

 ## Thread
 **Thread** gets the same execution environment with process but takes less resources to create a new one, since it is in the process sharing process's resources (memory, file, ...) with others.
 To sum up, this is the reason thread is also called "lightweight process".
 It is effective but might cause a sharing issue.